hobzcalvin/LaserPrep/README.md

 That setting is preserved between Inkscape restarts, so setting it once should be sufficient.

+## Rotate for Minimum Width

+Helpful when trying to nest objects, this extension rotates all selected objects to minimize their width.

 # Future
 Lots more is possible here, and this was a quick and dirty solution to speed up my workflow.
 It's python-only, but much more can be done with a